All 53 Monthly Dividend Stocks

 How Do Monthly Dividend Stocks Work?

-Dividends are simply a share of company profits, distributed to each shareholder.
-Most companies pay dividends annually or quarterly, whereas monthly dividend stocks pay shareholders every month.
+Dividends are simply a share of company profits, distributed to shareholders.
+Most companies pay dividends annually or quarterly.
+Some companies pays pay shareholders every month, and it is those I have included in this list.

 Not all public companies pay dividends.
-Some prefer to reinvest 100% of their profits to grow the business.
-Of around 3,000 publicly-listed companies that do pay dividends regularly, only around 50 pay their shareholders every month.
+Some will reinvest up to 100% of their profits in order to grow the business.
+Of around 3,000 publicly-listed companies that do pay dividends regularly, only around 50 pay dividends monthly.

 Some of the most common types of monthly dividend-paying stocks are: